Tom Zamagni has coached at Whitman-Hanson for 24 years.

 One of his favorite photos lies in a scrapbook.
 It’s of him and David Floeck walking down to Dennis M. O’Brien Field for practice.
 It’s a friendship that formed nearly 22 years ago after Zamagni was ready to quit coaching after two seasons due to a heavy workload off the field in the finance industry.

-“I told him, ‘You need to join me at the varsity level and when you can’t make it’s not a big deal,’” Floeck said.
+“I told him, ‘You need to join me at the varsity level and when you can’t make it, it’s not a big deal,’” Floeck said.
 “And I don’t think he’s ever missed a day in all these years.”

 Floeck found Zamagni’s multi-sport knowledge appealing.
 This stemmed from his time playing shortstop and coaching St. Joseph’s The Worker Catholic Church’s softball team, as well as playing baseball.